-At least 35 killed in Israeli strike on Rafah after Hamas rocket attacks
+Death toll in Israeli attack on displaced Palestinians in Rafah rises to 45

 Vessels supporting US-built Gaza aid pier wash away in heavy seas

-It put the death toll at 40, while the Reuters news agency quoted Ashraf al-Qudra, the spokesman for Gaza’s Ministry of Health, saying 35 people had been killed and dozens others injured.

-Witnesses told local media that at least eight missiles had struck the camp on Sunday at about 8.45pm local time (17:45 GMT).
+Witnesses said at least eight missiles struck the camp – a designated safe zone – on Sunday night at about 8.45pm local time (17:45 GMT).

 Al Jazeera’s Sanad fact-checking agency said the attacks targeted the Brix camp to the west of the city of Rafah.
 An aerial photograph taken on May 24 shows hundreds of tents in the area, which was close to a UNRWA warehouse.